Who We Are

 Formed in 1968 as the Colorado Association of Four-Wheel Drive Clubs, the Association today continues to promote fellowship and stewardship among 4x4 enthusiasts statewide.

-Member clubs form the foundation of the association, but we embrace hundreds of Associate (business) and Supporting (individuals) members who share our passion for 4x4 recreation and donate to sustain our projects and goals.
+Member clubs form the foundation of the association, but we embrace hundreds of Associate (businesses) and Supporting (individuals) members who share our passion for 4x4 recreation and donate to sustain our projects and goals.

-The Association directly supports member clubs, and represents all who enjoy the four-wheel drive roads and trails in Colorado.
+The Association directly supports member clubs, and collectively represents all who enjoy the four-wheel drive roads and trails in Colorado.

 The Association’s objectives are: